-Whether you’re new to cycling or are training for an upcoming race or other event, you may be particularly interested in monitoring your cadence.
+Whether you’re new to cycling or are training for an upcoming race or other event, you may be particularly interested in monitoring your cadence and speed.
 In cycling, cadence is measured as the number of pedal revolutions per minute.
 Many factors help determine your cadence, from gearing to effort and even your fitness level.
 Having the right cadence counter can make it easier to track and monitor your progress throughout the season.

 - Both sensors are easy to install

 - Sensors can be switched between bikes

 - Only attaches to wheels with a spoked hub

 - Questionable long-term durability of rubber bands that attach the sensors